Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_04/step_04.md

 [Cycles](../../../../manuals/core/concepts/cycle.md) have been introduced to reflect business situations our customers frequently encounter and can be extremely useful.

-For instance, a large fast food chain wants to generate sales forecasts for its stores every week.
-When creating a given scenario, it needs to be attached to a given week.
-Typically, only one scenario will be shared among all the scenarios made for a specific week.
-This specific 'official' scenario is known as the 'Primary' scenario in Taipy.
+For example, a big fast-food chain wants to predict its store sales every week.
+When they create a scenario for a particular week, it has to be linked to that specific week.
+Usually, there will be just one scenario used for all the scenarios created for a particular week.
+This special 'official' scenario is called the 'Primary' scenario in Taipy.

 Note that Cycles can be ignored entirely if the business problem has no time frequency.

-In this step, scenarios are attached to a MONTHLY cycle.
-Using Cycles, the developer benefits from specific Taipy's functions to navigate through these Cycles.
-For instance, by providing the Cycle, Taipy can get all the scenarios created in a month.
-You can also easily get every primary scenario generated for the past X months to monitor KPIs over time.
+In this step, scenarios are connected to a MONTHLY cycle.
+With the help of Cycles, developers can take advantage of Taipy's specific functions to work with these Cycles.
+For instance, by providing the Cycle, Taipy can retrieve all the scenarios created within a month.
+You can also easily access every primary scenario generated in the past X months to track KPIs over time.

-Let’s slightly change the filter function by passing the month as an argument to get started.
-You must create a new Data Node representing the month (see the steps below).
+Let's make a slight adjustment to the filter function by passing the month as an argument.
+You'll need to create a new Data Node that represents the month.
+Follow the steps below:

 ```python
 def filter_by_month(df, month):